shadwickyoung/GettingToKnow/README.md

 ## My expectations of folks who report to me

 At the time of writing this, I don't have anyone reporting to me in my current role.
-I've had as many as 15 direct reports at once and I some general best practices that I've shared to help me help them:
+I've had as many as 15 direct reports at once and I have some general best practices that I've shared to help me help them:

 - Be [humble, hungry (driven) and smart (people smart)](https://www.tablegroup.com/books/ideal-team-player).
 This makes for great team members.
 - Ask questions.
 Be curious about what's happening throughout the organization, how it impacts you, and how you can help.